 It’s a good idea to spray anything likely to rust with WD40 after your wash.

 Riding a Dirt Bike in sand can be the fastest way to destroy a bike, but if you take the time to prepare your dirt bike for sand, it won’t be a problem.
-I’ve been riding bikes in the sand since my teens, and have never had any issues.
+I’ve been riding dirt bikes in the sand for over 30 years, and have never had any issues.
 Despite all the dangers, it sure is a lot of fun!

-Please feel free to add your comments if you have a sand riding tip to share.
+Please feel free to add your comments if you have any sand riding tips to share.